TenuredCLOUD/Misery/README.md

     Visit us on <a href="https://discord.gg/5gD3DwZqkK">Discord</a></strong></sup>
 </p>

 **Misery** draws inspiration from renowned mods such as DayZ, Ravage, Heros Survive, and acclaimed games like S.T.A.L.K.E.R.
-However, it distinguishes itself through the incorporation of custom assets and a unique, challenging twist on survival mechanics[^1^][1].
+However, it distinguishes itself through the incorporation of custom assets and a unique, challenging twist on survival mechanics

 The mod also showcases the collaborative efforts of various community authors and friends.
-Designed as a framework, Misery aims to augment the creative possibilities for scenario designers in crafting a post-apocalyptic world[^1^][1].
+Designed as a framework, Misery aims to augment the creative possibilities for scenario designers in crafting a post-apocalyptic world

-We trust that this mod will serve as a valuable tool in realizing your vision for a compelling, immersive gaming experience[^1^][1].
+We trust that this mod will serve as a valuable tool in realizing your vision for a compelling, immersive gaming experience

 ## Core features